Lynch Creek Farm handcrafts traditional and decorated Christmas wreaths, fresh centerpieces, and other beautiful holiday gifts.

 We continue our main focus of selling fresh Christmas wreaths and centerpieces online.
 We have grown and expanded in recent years, and the farm is proud to have many team members who work hard all year to help improve our customer service and product lines.
-Our 90,000 square foot warehouse facility is able to take on any size order.
+With over 200,000 square feet of warehouse space, our facilities are able to take on any size order.
 We pride ourselves on delivering only the best product every time with no exceptions.
 We have a reputation for excellence, and our customers have come to expect nothing less from us.

 We have enjoyed making a living from growing and hand harvesting the fruits of our labor over the years.
 As Andy once said, "Well, in simple terms I really love what I do and am happy in the fields cutting flowers and picking squash at 6 a.m. before market opens each day.
 It's a career that I would not change for anything."

 My name is Andy Hunter, owner of Lynch Creek Farm along with my wife Tracey Hunter.
 It all started when my folks bought 10 acres of land in 1974 on Lynch Road the year I was born!
 They built a house right away and soon after started growing vegetables on the land, initially to feed the family but soon it seemed we were feeding a small village.